jorool/netanimations-app/README.md

-This is then NetAnimations App project.
+# Welcome to the NetAnimations App project.

-NetAnimations is an mobile app made with [Ionic Framework](http://ionicframework.com/).
+NetAnimations is a mobile app built with [Ionic Framework](http://ionicframework.com/).

 ## How to build this project